irmcintosh/Python/EOAnalysis/readme.md

 ## Conclusion

-This script accurately calculates the path loss using the Hata-Okumura model and generates a raster representing signal strength across the study area.
+This script calculates the path loss using the Hata-Okumura model and generates a raster representing signal strength across the study area.
 Adjust the parameters and paths to fit your specific use case.